 - Where relatives and associates can reach you in an emergency

 - Passport for each member of charter party

-- Soft luggage or duffle bags “PACK LIKE A SAILOR” blog
+- Soft luggage or duffle bags ( Read Article – Pack Like A Sailor!).

 - Adequate sun protection (lotion, hat, clothing, sunglasses)

 - Suitable footwear